 The Science Technology Engineering Program is an opportunity for SEAS students to engage in internships in a variety of fields including biomedical, civil, chemical, computer engineering, computer science, earth and environmental, electrical and mechanical for our fourth annual program during the summer of 2013.
 Students will intern in the NYC area as well as nationwide for approximately 8-10 weeks.
 We seek alumni interested in sharing opportunities as well as those who would be interested in participating as mentors.
 Mentors are encouraged to share trends about their industries, best practices for their future hiring opportunities, and advice about career paths.
 You can schedule meetings via in person, phone or virtually.
 We recommend that you meet at least 3-4 times during the summer.
 If interested, please share your bio/LinkedIn profile with Vernon GIbbs II at firstname.lastname@example.org

 Through the Columbia Experience Overseas Program, Columbia students participate in 8 week high quality internships.
 Since 2007, the Center for Career Education has been partnering with employers and alumni in a variety of international cities.
 Over 100 students depart from Morningside Heights to intern in a diverse range of industries including finance, consulting, media, health care, arts and not for profit organizations.

-If you live in one of the following cities and are interested in mentoring students over the summer, please share your interest with Malla Haridat, CC'97 at email@example.com.
+If you live in one of the following cities and are interested in mentoring students over the summer, please share your interest with Vernon Gibbs II, CC'00 at email@example.com

 - Hong Kong